-Second year Child nursing student Alex gives her top tips for starting university life.
+Recent Child nursing graduate Alex gives her top tips for starting university life.

 Hi there!
-I’m about to be a final year student studying Children’s Nursing.
-Having moved away from my family home to study at City University London, I have compiled a list of pointers I hope will help you to prepare for this next chapter of your life!
+Having moved away from my family home to study at City, University of London, I have compiled a list of pointers I hope will help you to prepare for this next chapter of your life!

 Don’t leave packing to the last minute, I did that and consequently my final days at home were scenes of chaos.
 Also don’t buy the whole of Ikea before you move in.
 The chances are you won’t use half of the things you think you’ll need so keep it to/pack the essentials.